scizzorz/slag-mask/nan.md

     >>> nan == nan
     False

-Somehow, you can correctly insert and get a value out of a dict using a `NaN` key, despite `NaN` not being equal to itself.
+Somehow, you can correctly insert and retrieve a value out of a dict using a `NaN` key, despite `NaN` not being equal to itself.
 However...

     #!python
     >>> nan2 = float('nan')